thi-ng/umbrella-docs-temp/rstream.tween.md

 ## tween variable

 Takes an existing stream/subscription `src` and attaches new subscription which interpolates between incoming values from `src` using the given `mix` function.
-The returned construct produces values at a rate controlled by the `clock` stream or frequency.
-If omitted, `clock` defaults to [fromRAF](./rstream.fromraf.md) (\~60Hz).
-If given as number, creates a `fromInterval(clock)` or else uses the given `clock` stream directly.
-In general, the frequency of the `clock` should always be higher than that of `src`<!-- -->.

-If `stop` is given as well, no values will be passed downstream if that function returns true.
-This can be used to limit traffic once the tween target value has been reached.

-The returned subscription closes automatically when either `src` or `clock` is exhausted.

 <b>Signature:</b>